 Eating a nutritious diet that contains the right number of calories will help fight off illnesses and keep your immune system working well.
 Following a diet of fresh vegetables and fruit, adequate protein and healthy fats will give your body what it needs to help you stay energized and fight diseases common in the older generation.

 Avoiding sugary foods and drinks – especially soda – can really help your oral health as well.
 A Calgary orthodontist recommends that you brush your teeth immediately after eating or drinking sugary foods

 If you’re a fussy eater or struggle to get the right amount of nutrients, you can consider taking supplements.
+If you’re looking for vitamin supplements, Daily 3® Multivitamin Supplement has them all, and its special formulation contributes to the fight against aging and cognitive decline.
 You can get supplements for most vital vitamins and it’s good to do some research about the various benefits of each supplement and consider asking your doctor to test any deficiencies you may have.